LibraryCarpentry/librarycarpentry.github.io/pages/sponsors.md

 ### Our Member Organisations

-A Member Organisation is an organisation that has made a committment to the growth and spread of The Carpentries and building capacity for training at their local organisation.
+A Member Organisation is an organisation that has made a financial committment to the growth and sustainability of The Carpentries and is building their local capacity for training.
 See more on [becoming a Member Organisation](../membership/) and our list of [Current Member Organisations](../memberorgs/).

 <hr/>